-Daniel, a Democrat, was the representative for North Carolina's 6th congressional district from 1851 to 1853.
+Daniel was the representative for North Carolina’s 6th congressional district and was a Democrat.
+He served from 1851 to 1853.

 From May 1841 to Mar 1853, Daniel missed 837 of 3,718 roll call votes, which is 22.5%.
 This is on par with the median of 27.0% among the lifetime records of representatives serving in Mar 1853.
 The chart below reports missed votes over time.